open-risk/equinox/portfolio/README.rst

 Equinox Portfolio App
 ==========================================
-Portfolio is a Django app store Sustainable Portfolio Data
+Portfolio is a Django app to store Sustainable Portfolio Data.

+This is the central collection of objects, most other apps in some way depend or augment the functionality provided by the Portfolio app.

 Quick start
 ---------------------